thomasrebele/yakm/README.md

 * Drag and drop does not work in some programs (e.g., Zotero)
 * Key bindings are not updated when user executes a setxkbmap command
 * YAKM does not react to 'xdotool key Left' in grid mode
-* Programs started with 'sh' close after stopping YAKM
+* Programs started with 'sh' terminate after stopping YAKM
 * Some commands of keynav are not yet implemented (e.g., grid-nav off/toggle, record, cut-\*, ...)